basit3407/expo-google-signInTest/README.md

 1. modal is shown as expected
 2. token is console logged as expected

-ACTUAL BEHAVIOUR IN EAS-BUILD
+ACTUAL BEHAVIOUR IN EAS-BUILD.
-1.modal is shown as expected
+1. modal is shown as expected
 2. however there is no token. null is console logged.

 Note: